-- + Organizing a computer security incident response capability - Establishing incident response policies and procedures - Structuring an incident response team, including outsourcing considerations - Recognizing which additional personnel may be called on to participate in incident response. - + Handling incidents from initial preparation through the post-incident lessons learned phase - + Handling specific types of incidents - Denial of Service (DoS)-an attack that prevents or impairs the authorized use of networks, systems, or applications by exhausting resources - Malicious Code-a virus, worm, Trojan horse, or other code-based malicious entity that infects a host - Unauthorized Access-a person gains logical or physical access without permission to a network, system, application, data, or other resource - Inappropriate Usage-a person violates acceptable computing use policies - Multiple Component-a single incident that encompasses two or more incidents; for example, a malicious code infection leads to unauthorized access to a host, which is then used to gain unauthorized access to additional hosts.
+- Organizing a computer security incident response capability - Establishing incident response policies and procedures - Structuring an incident response team, including outsourcing considerations - Recognizing which additional personnel may be called on to participate in incident response. - Handling incidents from initial preparation through the post-incident lessons learned phase - Handling specific types of incidents - Denial of Service (DoS)-an attack that prevents or impairs the authorized use of networks, systems, or applications by exhausting resources - Malicious Code-a virus, worm, Trojan horse, or other code-based malicious entity that successfully infects a host - Unauthorized Access-a person gains logical or physical access without permission to a network, system, application, data, or other IT resource - Inappropriate Usage-a person violates acceptable use of any network or computer policies - Multiple Component-a single incident that encompasses two or more incidents; for example, a malicious code infection leads to unauthorized access to a host, which is then used to gain unauthorized access to additional hosts.